Struggling to Make Ends Meet Financially

-If you’ve recently lost your job, you’re probably worried about how you’re going to make ends meet.
-Take comfort in knowing that you are not alone and that there are things you can do to get by.
-Right now.
+If you’ve recently lost your job, I’m sure you’re worried about how you’re going to make ends meet.
+These are the tips that will help!

 1. Prioritize – The first step you should take, other than the job search, of course, is to prioritize your bills.
 Figure out how much you normally spend on basic monthly bills – things like rent/mortgage, utilities/insurance, and cable/internet/phone – and they should be considered in that order.